10 Social Media Best Practices for Engagement

 7. Don’t Always Feel Compelled to Jump In

 Much like oversharing, you don’t have to be a part of every conversation mentioning your company.
-In fact, sometimes it’s better to let your employees, influencers, and other members of your community interject before, or instead of you.
+Sometimes it’s better to let your employees, influencers, and other community members interject before or instead of you.
 Determine what types of posts you want to respond to and which ones you want to sit out.
 Having a social media playbook will help to define when and where you should be a part of the conversation.

 8. Be as Transparent as Possible

 Openness goes a long way in social media.
 It’s a big part of building trust with your community.
-Give your customers behind the scenes access to your business by creating videos, live-streaming meetings and internal company events, and introducing your team through Google Hangouts or creative employee profiles with links to connect.
+Give your customers behind-the-scenes access to your business by creating videos, live-streaming meetings, and internal company events, and introducing your team this way as well, or creative employee profiles with links to connect.

 9. Be Proactive, Versus Reactive

 Monitor general feeds in your industry; for instance, at Salesforce Marketing Cloud, I monitored “social media marketing” to pick up a variety of posts that didn’t mention the brand but were still valuable.
 This strategy reveals new conversations you may wish to take part in and enables you to establish new relationships.
 It’s also a great way to catch any issues before they become a potential crisis.